 Example for a nodejs service exposing an API on port 3000:

-Currently, only services of type http can be exposed to the internet.
+Currently, only services of type http and grpc can be exposed to the internet.

 1. Once the service of type http is published, you can connect to it using a URL with the following format: